 Data Collection and Analysis

-were measured at ten days interval after over-night fasting and mean daily live weight gain were calculated by regressing live weight on days of feeding.
+The data were measured at ten days interval after over-night fasting and mean daily live weight gain were calculated by regressing live weight on days of feeding.
 General linear mode of SAS system (2004) used for analysis of data collected.

 Roles and responsibility of each actor